 Note 1: All courses in the requirements are three-hour courses except where noted with a number in parentheses.
 Each set of double course numbers represents a lecture course/laboratory course combination.

-Note 2: Clinical nursing courses and upper level nursing courses are only offered on an annual basis.
+Note 2: Clinical nursing courses are only offered on an annual basis.

 Nursing Major (B.S.N.)
 Requirements for Pre-Licensure Students: